earchibong/devops_projects/kubenetes_03.md

 At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the medium that backs it, and the contents of it are all determined by the particular volume type used

-### Persisiting Data With AWS Elastic Block Store Volume
+### Static Provisioning With AWS Elastic Block Store Volume
 An **aws Elastic Block Store** volume mounts an **Amazon Web Services (AWS) EBS volume** into a pod.
 The contents of an EBS volume are persisted and the volume is only unmmounted when the pod crashes, or terminates.
 This means that an EBS volume can be pre-populated with data, and that data can be shared between pods.

 - update `Nginx` pod manifest